dstefanov46/Introduction-to-Data-Science/README.md

 ## Introduction to Data Science

-This repo contains some of the exams, projects and solutions to end-of-chapter problems in the subject **Introduction to Data Science**.
+This repo contains the exams and projects done during the subject **Introduction to Data Science**.